Merge Duplicate Records

 The Merge Duplicate page shows all fields where the values are different for the two records being compared.
 Therefore, a duplicate is indicated by the page showing very few fields.
 Whereas, if the page shows many fields, then the suspected record is probably not a duplicate.

 The following procedure is based on a customer card.
-The steps are similar for a vendor and contact cards.
+The steps are similar for a supplier and contact cards.

 Choose the icon, enter Customers, and then choose the related link.